Coconut bundt cake with key lime glaze is the perfect dessert to welcome in the summer!

 Hello there, Friends!
 I couldn’t hold out any longer!
-I have to post the cake that I shared over at my friend Carrie’s place last week.
-I’m really excited about how well the cake turned out–it’s so sunny and tropical that I found myself doing a little reggae dance in the kitchen after I took the first bite.
+I have to post the coconut bundt cake recipe that I shared over at my friend Carrie’s place last week.
+I’m really excited about how well the cake turned out.
+It’s so sunny and tropical that I found myself doing a little reggae dance in the kitchen after I took the first bite.
 True story.

-The development process for this cake was simple: it came about after Twittering about with Jeanne about her current coconut obsession.
+The development process to make coconut bundt cake is simple.
+It came about after Twittering with Jeanne about her current coconut obsession.
 Since I’ve been on a citrus kick, and coconut and lime are totally BFFs, the two flavors naturally came together as one in this Bundt cake.
 Sounds exotic, I know, but it’s really just an adaptation of my (Starbucks-knock-off) Iced Lemon Pound Cake.

 Only with less lemon.